 First off, you have to look at where you account is today.
 How much do you have there?
 Is there a fee for the fund you have your money sitting in?
 Is there a maintenance fee?
 What is the total cost per year and cost as a percentage per year?

-Using the free 401(k) analyzer at Personal Capital, a free site I use regularly to monitor my investments and investment fees, I found that I pay .67% per year to keep my investment in a variety of funds that meet my goals.
+Using the free 401(k) analyzer at Empower, a free site I use regularly to monitor my investments and investment fees, I found that I pay .67% per year to keep my investment in a variety of funds that meet my goals.
 That is a great, competitive rate, but it still means I am paying $85 per year to give Wells Fargo the pleasure of managing my retirement funds.
 That is an estimated 20% of my future earnings!
 If I were to leave, I could find lower fees managing the funds on my own.

 If you are like me and don’t love the fees at your employer, remember to move things right away when you leave.
 It is worth keeping everything with the employer’s endorsed provider as long as you get a match on your contribution.
 If you have already found a new employer, it is time to move on and stop letting that bank take fees on your hard earned money.